Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: Case Study: Autonomous Content Creation

-The output artifact (e.g., an image) is delivered over the messaging layer (L2), typically by reference (e.g., a content hash or URL) plus the provenance object.
-If escrow is used, the settlement contract releases funds according to a completion rule that may reference L5 evidence (provenance) and L6 contract terms (capability/quality constraints).
-This keeps delivery largely off-chain while retaining verifiable settlement.
+\emph{Phase 4 --- Delivery and completion (L6--L2--L4).} The artifact is delivered over L2 by reference (content hash/URL) plus the provenance object; if escrow is used, the contract releases funds per a completion rule referencing L5 evidence and L6 contract terms, keeping delivery largely off-chain.
+Fair exchange is preserved by what is disclosed at each step, not by their order: delivery ``by reference'' gives the UA only a content hash/CID bound to the provenance object, while the underlying content is access-gated and released only once the escrow-release condition---evaluated against that same object---is satisfied.
+Receiving the reference thus does not let the UA obtain usable content ahead of the SA's payout.